 Step 3: Put in Permanent Bracing

-Step 4: Check The Alignment
+Step 4: Check the Alignment

 Common Mistakes to Avoid